Jan 15, 2008

 Thin Clients: An Alternative To Expensive Office Computing

-The other major advantage of thin clients is when it comes time for IT management.
-In a traditional environment of thick client PCs, an IT administrator has to attend to each individual machine when it has a problem.
-With an office of thin clients, the IT administrator would only have to manage a single server if something went wrong saving much time and energy.
+The other major advantage of thin clients is when it comes time for system maintenance.
+In a traditional environment of thick client PCs, a technician has to attend to each individual machine when it has a problem.
+With an office of thin clients, the technician would only have to attend to a single server, saving both time and energy.
 Thin clients are also helpful in reducing corporate theft simply by their nature of being dependant on a central server.
 A thief would not stand to gain much from selling a single thin client without the means to run it.

 Oct 23, 2007